Menci/pipeline-tester/README.md

 * jr, jal
 ```

-To change the instruction set, modify the `new List`'s arguments in `P5Generator.cs` file.
-Find more instructions in `P6Generator.cs`.
+To change the instruction set, **uncomment** the `new List`'s arguments in `P5Generator.cs` file.

+There're also **specific instruction tests** in `Program.cs` file, you can uncomment them to test your individual instruction (or group of instructions).
+But testing individual instruction could NOT guarantee that your pipeline is implemented properly since some data/control hazards only occur on combination of different instructions.

 # Known Issue

-It don't generate `lw` with a register other than `$zero` as the base address.
+It don't generate `lw` with a register other than `$zero` as the base address (no this issue for unaligned loads e.g. `lh`).